MonashDataFluency/python-web-scraping/README.md

 - Add References
 - Compile and build the website
 - githook for auto compile and build
+- As many images (with brief explantions within) as possible : (LucidChart,  Google draw)

 ## Section 0
 - Complete the DF and regex section (pythex website)